 Discovering Your “Why”

-Tim StephensonBlog, Lesson Plan Better, Reflect Better
+Tim StephensonBlog, Lesson Planning, Reflect Better

 TL;DR: Teachers provide more value when they stay up to date on current events around our country and world.
 We should model for our students what it means to be a lifelong learner.
 As a teacher, it is important to know your why.
 Finding your why is a necessary part of your teaching career.
 My journey to finding my why begins … Read More